stassius/MetaParser/README.md

 ### Escape -> Close the application.

 The app remembers the last screen position and size.
-If something went wrong and the app is off-screen, delete the `window.cfg` file.
+If something went wrong and the app is off-screen, delete the `window.cfg` file and restart the file.

 You can set up colors in the `app.cfg` file.
 If something went wrong, delete this file.
 Also in the app.cfg you can set if the multiple instances of the app is allowed to be opened by changing `true` to `false` here: `<SingleInstance>true</SingleInstance>`.